 The new layout also includes support for partial width groups, which enables you to place groups of different sizes next to each other.
 The Browsers dashboard below, for instance, uses partial width groups to compare different browser usage by visitors to a web application.
 For each major browser, there are widgets displaying the number of visitors, how long they’ve used the site, where they’re located geographically, and how many errors they’ve encountered during their session.
 To build this dashboard, simply create a group of widgets querying one set of browser metrics, copy and paste them, and then edit the queries to target each of the other browsers.

-The new dashboard experience, which is now available in Beta, combines the fine control of Screenboards with the quick, grid-based workflow of Timeboards.
+The new dashboard experience combines the fine control of Screenboards with the quick, grid-based workflow of Timeboards.
 This enables you to visualize and correlate system-wide monitoring data on screens of any size, and add complexity as you go.
 You can use the new editing workflow to build dashboards from scratch, or start with one of our out-of-the-box dashboards for popular technologies such as Kubernetes, MongoDB, and Redis.